Derivatives of tensor powers and their norms: Formulas for

+Since the definitions of $\per$ and $\det$ are similar, it is natural to expect a formula for $\De \per (A)$ similar to the Jacobi formula \eqref{Jacobi}.
+Applying the special case $m=1$ of \eqref{derdefn} to the $\per$ function, we see that $\De \per (A)(X)$ is the coefficient of $t$ in the polynomial ${\per (A+tX)}$.
+For $1\leq j\leq n$, let $A(j;X)$ be the matrix obtained from $A$ by replacing the $j^{th}$ column of $A$ by the $j^{th}$ column of $X$ and keeping the rest of the columns unchanged.
+Since $\per$ is a linear function in each of the columns, we get

-where the symbol $\adj{(A)}$ stands for the transpose of the matrix whose $(i,j)$-entry is $(-1)^{i+j} \det {A(i|j)}$, called the \textit{adjugate} (or the \textit{classical adjoint}) of $A$.
-The \emph{permanental adjoint} of $A$, denoted by $\padj{(A)}$, is the $n \times n$ matrix whose $(i,j)$-entry is $\per{A(i|j)}$ (See \cite{merris}, page 237).
-This difference of transpose in the definitions of $\adj$ and $\padj$ is just a matter of convention.
-We obtain the following result similar to the \emph{Jacobi formula} for determinant.
+To give a formula analogous to the Jacobi formula, we define the \emph{permanental adjoint} of $A$ as the $n \times n$ matrix whose $(i,j)$-entry is $\per{A(i|j)}$, where $A(i|j)$ denotes the $ (n-1)\times(n-1)$ submatrix obtained from $A$ by deleting its $i$th row and $j$th column (see \cite[p.237]{merris}).
+Note that the adjugate of $A,$ $\adj A,$ is defined as the transpose of the matrix whose $(i,j)$-entry is $(-1)^{i+j} \det A(i|j)$, whereas in the definition of $\padj$, the transpose is not taken.
+This is just a matter of convention.
+The expression \eqref{5} can be rewritten as follows.